Rev. Matthew W. Rueger

 Publications: Sexual Morality in a Christless World, 2016

-Extracurricular Services: Currently Rev. Rueger serves as the second vice president of the Iowa District East.
-He is also chairman of the district Board of Directors and a doctrinal reviewer for the LCMS.
+Extracurricular Services: Currently Rev. Rueger serves as a member of the Fort Wayne Board of Regents, and as a doctrinal reviewer for the LCMS.
 Over the years Rev. Rueger has served on a number of other district boards and committees.

-Personal Interests: Rev. Rueger and his wife Dana have been blessed with 32 years of marriage, seven children, and three grandchildren.
-When not working in the parish, he enjoys bow hunting in the fall, wood working, and working on classic cars.
+Personal Interests: Rev. Rueger and his wife Dana have been blessed with 35 years of marriage, seven children, and eight grandchildren (with one on the way).
+When not working in the parish, he enjoys bow hunting in the fall, woodworking, and working on classic cars.
 He also likes to spend time tending to his small farm outside of Hubbard.

 Pastor would like to note has been greatly blessed to serve in Hubbard since 1994.
 The congregation has been a source of constant joy for him.
 He is forever thankful to his Lord for having called him to serve in such a warm community of faith.